 - Relighting the pilot light: When the pilot light is out in your gas furnace, the unit can’t burn its fuel, even if everything else is working.
 The good news is the fix is relatively easy.
 First, turn off the gas valve.
 After a few minutes, turn the valve to the “Pilot” setting.
 Light a match and hold it to the pilot opening while pushing the reset button on the pilot control panel.
 Continue pressing the button until the pilot flame burns brightly.
 Then, adjust the gas valve to the “On” position.

 - Cleaning the pilot light: Sometimes, the components of the pilot light get clogged and dirty, resulting in a pilot light that won’t light or stay lit.
 When this happens, turn the gas valve off.
 After a few minutes, the gas will have dissipated, and you can continue.
 Clean around the gas release hole with a small wire brush.
 You can also use compressed air to blow away any dust or debris.

-- Replace the thermocouple – The thermocouple is a safety device that shuts off the gas if the pilot light goes out or the electric igniter fails.
-If relighting and cleaning the pilot light didn’t work, your thermocouple could be faulty.
-Replacing the thermocouple is relatively easy.
-Disconnect the thermocouple by removing the copper lead, unscrewing the gas line connection nut and the bracket nut holding the thermocouple tube in place.
-Remove the existing thermocouple and slide the replacement into the bracket hole with the steel tube facing up and copper tube facing down.
-Then, connect the copper lead to the gas line and tighten all connections.
+- Replacing the thermocouple: A furnace’s thermocouple turns off the gas if the igniter fails or the pilot light goes out.
+The thermocouple may be the problem if you’ve cleaned and relit the pilot light but still have trouble.
+Disconnecting the thermocouple requires a few simple steps.
+First, remove the copper lead, unscrew the gas line connection nut, and remove the bracket nut holding the thermocouple tube in place.
+Take out the existing thermocouple.
+Slide the new thermocouple into the bracket hole – make sure the steel tube faces up while the copper tube faces down.
+Connect the gas line’s copper lead.
+Lastly, tighten all connections.

 Get a Free Quote